 By engaging the prefrontal cortex, we are able to apply executive control over emotional impulses.

 My experience is also a testament to the power of asking questions.
 As my emotional state was interrupted by the question the counselor had asked me, my thinking mind became engaged, focused on solving the problem at hand: how to answer the question.

 With Mindfulness in Mind

-Most of the information I learned in the neuroleadership program, I’m able to apply directly to my work as a sales and business coach.
-As an added benefit, I gained new insight into how I can apply this new knowledge in my own life, both professionally and personally.
+Most of the information I learned in the neuroleadership program, I’m able to apply directly to my work as a sales and business coach, and to the leadership development programs I lead.
+As an added benefit, I gained new insight into how I can apply this new EQ in my own life, both professionally and personally.

 In particular, the discussion on meditation and mindfulness and their uses and importance for brain functioning had a big impact on my current understanding of how to effectively manage emotions.
+These concepts of emotional intelligence can also empower our confidence in the workplace.
 I will focus here on mindfulness as a way to activate specific emotion regulation strategies, and attempt to answer the following questions:

 - How do we engage mindful attention?

 Incoming!
 How we React and Respond to Stimuli

 As our brains are scanning our physical environment to determine whether incoming stimuli (information coming to the brain through all of our senses) represent a threat or a reward, the limbic system, the part of the brain where our instincts and moods are generated, is aroused.
 This arousal is what we typically call emotion or feelings.